CovertLab/WholeCellEcoliRelease/README.md

 # Whole Cell Model - *Escherichia coli*

-**Notice:** This repository contains a **release snapshot** of the [Covert Lab's](https://www.covert.stanford.edu/) Whole Cell Model for [*Escherichia coli*](https://en.wikipedia.org/wiki/Escherichia_coli).
-In contrast, our working repository is under continuous development so please contact us before embarking on any changes that you want to contribute.
-We do **not** plan to merge Pull Requests into this repository except documentation and installation fixes.
+This repository contains work to date on the [Covert Lab's](https://www.covert.stanford.edu/) Whole Cell Model for [*Escherichia coli*](https://en.wikipedia.org/wiki/Escherichia_coli), as well as some effort to create a framework for building whole cell models in general.

 You can reach us at [AllenCenterCovertLab](mailto:allencentercovertlab@gmail.com).

 ## Setup

-See [docs/README.md](docs/README.md) for more info on setting up and running the model.
+See [docs/README.md](docs/README.md) for docs on how to set up and run the model.

-In short, there are two alternative setups to run the model: inside a Docker container vs. in a manually constructed `pyenv` virtual environment.
-With Docker, you can start running a simulation with these steps:
+In short, there are two alternative ways to set up to run the model: in a Docker container or in a `pyenv` Python virtual environment.
-1. Create a [github personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with at least the `read:packages` permission selected.
-1. Place the token in `github_personal_access_token.txt`.
-1. Log in to `docker.pkg.github.com`:
-    ```bash
-    cat github_personal_access_token.txt | docker login https://docker.pkg.github.com -u USERNAME --password-stdin
-    ```
-    You should see an output message like `Login Succeeded`
-1. Pull the Docker image:
-    ```shell script
-    docker pull docker.pkg.github.com/covertlab/wholecellecolirelease/wcm-full:latest
-    ```
-1. Run the Docker container:
-    ```shell script
-    docker run --name=wcm -it --rm docker.pkg.github.com/covertlab/wholecellecolirelease/wcm-full
-    ```
-1. Inside the container, run the model:
-    ```shell script
-    python runscripts/manual/runSim.py
-    ```
+Docker containers are easier to build and isolated from your development computer, but they run slower.
+(PyCharm should support debugging into a Docker container but we haven't tested that.) `pyenv` virtual environments take more steps to build and depend on your computer's OS, but are lighter weight and easier for debugging.

 ## Quick start

-When running this code, prepare with these steps (the wcm-full Docker container already prepares this for you):
+When running this code, prepare with these steps (the wcm-code Docker container already prepares this for you):

 1. `cd` to the top level of your `wcEcoli` directory.
 2. Set the `$PYTHONPATH`: